 Calcium and vitamin D are essential to bone health, so you should try to get plenty of both.
 Many foods are rich in calcium:

 In the UK from April to September, you get most of your vitamin D from sunlight on your skin but it is also found in oily fish and eggs, as well as in foods that are specially fortified, such as some breakfast cereals.
 Some people may choose to take a vitamin D supplement, however please speak to a clinician before deciding.

 Resistance, or weight-bearing, exercise can reduce the risk of osteoporosis, and help once it is diagnosed by encouraging new bone to grow.

 If you have questions about symptoms of the menopause, or possible interactions between treatments, talk to your healthcare team.

-If you live in Brighton, Bristol, London, Manchester or the West Midlands, our Health Wealth and Happiness Project for over 50s living with HIV might be for you.
+If you live in Brighton or London, our Health Wealth and Happiness Project for over 50s living with HIV might be for you.